Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 You will find a clear indication of the water volumes required for each meal on the product page under 'More Details'.

-This really depends on the portion size and the menu item you go for.
-If you are only looking at regular portions, the maximum total volume our meals require is 500ml, whereas our largest meal rehydrates to 800ml.
+This really depends on the portion size and the meal you choose.
+For a regular portion, the maximum total volume required is 500ml, whereas our largest meal size (the extra-large portions) rehydrates to 800ml.
 In both cases you will need to leave room for stirring.

 The best way to rehydrate food in these conditions is to follow the pan method on the packet.
 In extreme cold, it avoids the problem of pouches freezing before they are fully rehydrated.